kscieslinski/CTF/pwn/bsk/game/README.md

 If attacker provides a negative number when prompt for action, the final value in eax will come from the value placed on the stack right above the actions table.
 Lets examine the stack layout.

-Run the game under gdb and create a warrior with 27hp, 2strenght and 1 luck point.
+Run the game under gdb and create a warrior with 27 hp, 2 strenght and 1 luck point.

 ![](img/atributes.png)